Understanding Parental Alienation: learning to cope, helping to heal

 Through exploring children’s experiences, family dynamics and transgenerational patterns of estrangement, this book will provide you with a deeper understanding of how alienation occurs and how it has manifested itself in your family.
 It will also provide you with practical information and tools to help you determine the best approach for dealing with the problem.
 And, finally, it will give you the insights you will need to heal the harm that has been caused.
 Ultimately, this book aims to help you to shift your perspective so that, rather than feeling that you are powerless in the face of the other parent’s actions, you experience yourself as being your child's best hope for a healthy and happy future and of having the capacity to bring about change to protect your child and restore your relationship with them.

-We apologise for the further delay in publication of this book.
-This is due to the addition of significant additional content.
 Copies of pre-ordered books will be dispatched as soon as possible.
 We thank you for your patience.